mui/mui-x/docs/data/data-grid/server-side-data/index.md

 ### Customize the cache lifetime

 The `GridDataSourceDefaultCache` has a default Time To Live (`ttl`) of 5 minutes.
-You can customize this by passing the `ttl` option in milliseconds to the `GridDataSourceDefaultCache` constructor, and then passing it to the `unstable_dataSourceCache` prop.
+To customize it, pass the `ttl` option in milliseconds to the `GridDataSourceDefaultCache` constructor, and then pass it as the `unstable_dataSourceCache` prop.

 ```tsx
 import { GridDataSourceDefaultCache } from '@mui/x-data-grid-pro';